tilgnerlab/Spl-IsoFind/README.md

-# Spatial Isoform Finder
+# Spatial Isoform Finder (Spl-IsoFind)

-This GitHub can be used to detect spatially variable isoforms in long-read spatial transcriptomics data.
-For now it only contains demo data and Python scripts, but a Python package with proper tutorials will follow soon.
+Spl-IsoFind can be used to detect spatially variable isoforms in long-read spatial transcriptomics data.

-One can create a conda environment with all packages required to run the Spl-IsoFind code using the following argument:
+### Installation

+SplIsoFind requires Python 3.9 or higher.
+The easiest way to install is through the following command:

 ```
-conda env create -f environment.yml
+pip install SplIsoFind
 ```

+### Tutorials

+The tutorial folder contains notebooks to run Spl-IsoFind on demo data.
+See the documentation for more information.
+The demo datasets can be downloaded here:

+For citation and further information please refer to our [preprint](https://www.biorxiv.org/content/10.1101/2025.06.25.661563v1)